Belarus leader pardons six jailed opposition figures

 "Elections are approaching and Lukashenko now has a chance to get from the West a more or less favourable assessment.
 It was clear that such an assessment would not be forthcoming from Western politicians while political prisoners were being held in jail," Minsk-based political analyst Aleksander Klaskovsky said.

-(Additional reporting by Barbara Lewis in Brussels; Writing by Richard Balmforth; Editing by Robin Pomeroy and Susan Fenton)
+(Additional reporting by Barbara Lewis in Brussels and Peter Cooney in Washington; Writing by Richard Balmforth; Editing by Susan Fenton and Sandra Maler)